A Nation at Risk: Critique

-In 1990, Admiral James Watkins, the Secretary of Energy, commissioned the Sandia Laboratories in New Mexico to document the decline in the Nation at Risk report with actual data.
+In 1990, the Secretary of Energy, James Watkins, commissioned the Sandia Laboratories in New Mexico to document the educational performance decline presented in the Nation at Risk report with actual data.
 When the systems scientists broke down the SAT test scores into subgroups, they discovered contradictory data.
-While the overall average scores declined, the subgroups of students increased.
-In statistics this is known as Simpson's paradox.
+Whereas the overall average scores had declined, the average scores of the subgroups of students had increased.
+This is an example of what is known in statistics as Simpson's paradox.
 The three authors presented their report.
 David Kearns, Deputy Secretary of Education allegedly told the authors of the report, "You bury this or I'll bury you."
 Diane Ravitch disputes this quote.
 Education Week published an article on the Sandia report in 1991.
 Unlike the Nation at Risk report, the Sandia Report critique received almost no attention.

 On the 25th anniversary of the release of A Nation at Risk, the organization Strong American Schools released a report card showing progress since the initial report.
 The organization's analysis said:

 While the national conversation about education would never be the same, stunningly few of the Commission's recommendations actually have been enacted.